giulia-berto/docker-tutorial/README.md

 ### Step 6: Updating your container

 At a certain point, you may need to update your container with a new software version.
-All you need to do is to replace the list of instructions contained in your Dockerfile (e.g. replacing 5.0 with 6.0), build the image (with a new tag), and push it to Docker Hub.
-In summary, after having modifying the Dockerfile, you would need to run something like the following:
+All you need to do is to replace the list of instructions in your Dockerfile (e.g. replacing 5.0 with 6.0), build the image (with a new tag), and push it to Docker Hub.
+In summary, after having modified the Dockerfile, you would need to run something like the following:
 ```
 docker build --tag fsl:6.0 .
 docker tag fsl:6.0 <YourDockerHubID>/fsl:6.0